-Analysts expect Morocco’s economic growth will slow down significantly over 2016 to approximately two percent (compared to 4.4 percent in 2015), as agricultural production collapses on the back of a drought.
+Morocco’s economic growth slowed down significantly over 2016 to 1.5 percent (compared to 4.5 percent in 2015).
 The all-important agricultural sector accounts for close to 15 percent of Morocco’s GDP and employs close to 40 percent of the Moroccan workforce.
 On the upside, exports will continue to outperform, and investment will remain elevated, as the country pushes forward with its plan to become a regional exporting hub between Europe and Africa.
-Morocco is currently ranked 75 on the World Bank’s Doing Business index – an improvement of five places from its ranking of 80 in 2015.
+Morocco is currently ranked 68 on the World Bank’s Doing Business index – the same ranking as in 2016 but an improvement of five places from its ranking of 80 in 2015.

 Despite relatively good growth prospects, the country remains in the bottom half of the group of countries with medium human development.
-Key reasons behind this low score are the extremely low literacy rates (about 65 percent), and relatively high unemployment rates (10.1 percent in general and 21.4 percent among the youth and 33 percent in urban areas).
+This is primarily due to the extremely low literacy rates (about 65 percent), and relatively high unemployment rates (10.7 percent in general and 25.5 percent among the youth).
 There are still significant differences in the living conditions of urban and rural communities.
 Poverty rates are on average three times larger in rural areas.
 Educational opportunities are lower in rural places, where many children drop out of primary school.

 Access to Finance

-In recent years, Morocco’s banking sector has deepened (with total bank assets reaching 140 percent of GDP), and become more complex (including a rapid expansion into Sub-Saharan Africa).
+In recent years, Morocco’s banking sector has deepened (with total bank assets reaching 140 percent of GDP), and become more diversified (including a rapid expansion into Sub-Saharan Africa).
 Banks are well-capitalized and profitable and benefit from stable funding sources.
-As of the end-2014, in aggregate, the capital adequacy ratio stood at 13.8 percent, well above the Basel III requirements, and bank profitability has been stable despite slower lending activity.
-However, since 2012, the non-performing loan ratio has been rising due to weaker economic activity and strains in the corporate sector, reaching 7.5 percent in November 2015.
+In 2014, in aggregate, the capital adequacy ratio stood at 13.5 percent, well above the Basel III requirements, and bank profitability has been stable despite slower lending activity.
+However, since 2012, the non-performing loan ratio has been rising due to weaker economic activity and strains in the corporate sector, reaching 7.8 percent in May 2017.

-This year marked the start of a series of historic financial reforms that will be implemented by the Central Bank.
-The Moroccan financial sector is in the process of transitioning to a new exchange rate and monetary policy regime.
-The Dirham is pegged to a basket of Euros and Dollars, and the Central Bank has recently changed the weights (60 percent Euros and 40 percent Dollars) in order to further deepen the country’s financial markets and help the economy absorb external shocks while preserving its competitiveness.
+In September 2016, Morocco announced a transition from a fixed-rate to a free exchange rate regime, a 15-year process that was supposed to start in June 2017, but this has been postponed to September 2017.
+The Moroccan Dirham so far has been pegged to a basket of Euros and Dollars, and the Central Bank has recently changed the weights (60 percent Euros and 40 percent Dollars) in order to further deepen the country’s financial markets and help the economy absorb external shocks while preserving its competitiveness.
 Going forward, authorities will begin to increasingly rely on inflation targets.
 Furthermore, a new banking law was adopted in November 2014, further implementing Basel III that enhances the systemic risk surveillance.
-A draft law, which is being discussed and has not yet been sent to Parliament for discussion will further strengthen the Central Bank’s independence and transparency and extend its supervisory powers.
-It is expected this law will be submitted during 2016.

 Morocco has the most advanced and diverse housing finance market in the region.
-There are a range of sources for mortgage lending in Morocco, from public and private commercial banks, as well as consumer credit companies and microfinance institutions.
+There is a wide range of sources for mortgage lending in the country, from public and private commercial banks, as well as consumer credit companies and microfinance institutions.
 Typical terms are 15-25 years and housing finance can be between 50 to 100 percent of the property’s appraised value.
 Up to 70 percent of residential properties have fixed interest rates.
 In March 2016, the Central Bank cut its key interest rate by 25 basis points to 2.25 percent- its lowest rate since 2000.
+As of June 20th, 2017, this interest rate remained unchanged.
 In 2015 the size of the mortgage market contracted by 24 percent of GDP (down from 25.6 percent in 2014).
-In February 2016, the annual value of property loans outstanding increased slightly by 0.9 percent to MAD 240.81 billion (US$ 24.37 billion).
+In February 2016, the annual value of property loans outstanding increased slightly by 0.9 percent to MAD240.81 billion (US$ 25.29 billion).
 These figures comprise of two elements – housing loans outstanding (75 percent by total property loans) and property loans to developers outstanding (25 percent of all property loans).

-In 2013, the sector launched a price transparency initiative to make more clear changes over time and in 2014, a white paper was published with plans to reach 3.2 million customers by 2020.
 Partnerships between banks and the government make lending more accessible to middle and low income families, through the FOGARIM mortgage guarantee fund.
+FOGARIM stands for “Fonds de Garantie pour les Revenus Irréguliers et Modestes,” or “Guarantee Fund for Irregular and Low Incomes.”
 Launched in 2004, FOGARIM guarantees 70 percent of a mortgage loan made to a household with an informal income for the purchase of a unit worth less than MAD250 000 (US$25 303).
-The level of monthly instalments are capped around US$200 (upper income threshold) and 40 percent of the households’ income (lower threshold).
+Monthly instalments are capped at MAD 1750, around US$184 (upper income threshold) and 40 percent of the households’ income (lower threshold).
 This Fund guarantees approximately 1 200 new beneficiaries each month.
-Another guarantee programme, FOGALOGE, targets moderate income civil servants, middle class independent workers and non-resident Moroccans buying or building houses up to about MAD 1 Million (US$ 102 041) in value.
+Another guarantee programme, FOGALOGE, targets moderate income civil servants, middle class independent workers and non-resident Moroccans buying or building houses up to about MAD one million (US$104 042) in value.

 Morocco maintains promising capital markets for housing finance, with a diversity of financial institutions beyond banking.
 This includes a dynamic insurance sector, growing pension funds and the Casablanca Stock Exchange.
 Growth in the microfinance sector has been rapid in Morocco since the Microfinance Act was passed in 1999.
 The two largest microfinance institutions, Al Amana and Attawfiq, control 72 percent of the market and focus on women, who represent almost 80 percent of micro-borrowers in Morocco.
 MFIs together with the Moroccan government have set high goals for growth, 3.2 million clients and MAD25 billion (US$2.53 billion) in loans by 2020.
 Loans are given not only for the development of income-generating enterprises but also for housing purchase or construction as well as for connections to basic utilities.
 There are MFIs that offer non-collateralised housing finance micro loans The Moroccan Postal Service also plays a key role as a provider of depository, payments and other retail banking services for small savers via Al Barid Bank.
 With more than 1 800 branches, the postal service serves about 13 percent of the population, though it represents only two percent of total financial sector assets.

-Between 2014 and July 2015, Morocco increased the minimum wage by 10 percent, to US$266 a month, the highest rate in Africa.
+Between 2014 and July 2015, Morocco increased the minimum wage by 10 percent, to MAD2568.84 (US$270) a month, the highest rate in Africa.
 Average monthly incomes of households in Morocco were recorded at U$996 in 2012 by Euromonitor’s World Consumer Income and Expenditure Patterns Report.